dr-jpk/weather-forecast/final_report.md

 | Humidity3pm   |                 0.14 |
 | Sunshine      |                 0.14 |

 Comparing the feature importances with the previous results (where NaNs were replaced by mean or mode) it is apparent that dropping all rows with NaN changes the importance of features in the RandomForestClassifier.
 This is likely due to the significantly changed amount of entries for some features (like *Sunshine*) and the bias induced by replacing NaNs by the mean or mode over the whole column.
 This way of treating NaNs does not take the different weather characteristics in different weather stations into account, such that the importance of a feature might be degraded.
 This was likely the case for the *Sunshine* feature, whose importance doubles when dropping all NaN values.
 In all models *Sunshine* and *Humidity3pm* are the most important features.
-Also the 3pm variables are always more important than the 9am variables, which indicates, that adding features from e.g. 2 or 3 days before the day to be predicted will not yield any gain in the model performance, because the weather on the next day most strongly depends on the weather parameters on the afternoon of the day before.
+Also, the 3pm variables are always more important than the 9am variables, which indicates, that adding features from e.g. 2 or 3 days before the day to be predicted will not yield any gain in the model performance, because the weather on the next day most strongly depends on the weather parameters on the afternoon of the day before.
 Therefore, the focus on feature engineering will be on including data from nearby stations rather than data from previous days.

 ### Random Forest using only most important features as input

 Additionally, a test was carried out to check, how good the model performs when it only gets the two most important features *Sunshine* and *Humidity3pm* as inputs.

-To investiagte why Humidity and Sunshine are so important, a scatter plot of both is shown below, where the value of the target variable *RainTomorrow* is encoded in the color.
+To investigate why Humidity and Sunshine are so important, a scatter plot of both is shown below, where the value of the target variable *RainTomorrow* is encoded in the color.
 It is clearly visible that for higher humidities in the afternoon and lower sunshine hours of a specific day, the probability of facing rain on the following day is larger (dominant yellow markers on the bottom right of the plot).

 <img src="data/plots/Humidity3pm_vs_Sunshine_RainTomorrow.png" width="600"/>